TheQuengineer/ddsanalytics/reports/DDSAnalyticsReport.md

 ## 0.302989
 ```

-Based on the results of our correlation test we have a pearsons correlation value of `0.302989` (95% CI: 0.25 to 0.34) which is more evidence of a positive linear relationship between Age and Years at a specific company.
+Based on the results of our correlation test we have a Pearsons correlation value of `0.302989` (95% CI: 0.25 to 0.34) which is more evidence of a positive linear relationship between Age and Years at a specific company.
 It is important for us to keep this relationship in mind moving forward for the rest of the study.

 #### Exploring the Relationship between Years At a the company and Satisfaction